7 Free AI Assistants to Boost Productivity in 2026

 • Voice Chat – You can talk to Pi out loud, and it replies in real time, with a customizable voice.

-• Built-in Memory – It remembers your name, your goals, even past conversations.
+• Built-in Memory – It remembers your name, your goals, and even past conversations.

 Pros: